pcarolan/flask_api_example/README.md

 Finally run the app with

 ```
-make wsgi
+make webserver
 ```

 Navigate to the posted URL in your terminal to be greeted with Swagger, where you can test out the API.

 ## Running tests

-To run the test suite, simply pip install it and run from the root directory like so
+To run the test suite
 ```
 make test
 ```